 Organizations are encouraged to host events that welcome other students to learn about the club.
-In planning events, organizations need to consider, be aware of, and comply with a number of important and/or university policies, including without limitation to the following:
+In planning events, organizations need to consider, be aware of, and comply with several important and/or university policies, including without limitation to the following.